Skip to content

 • Direct Connection: Connect by IP without discovery

-• Filtered Discovery: Find devices by label or serial
+• Filtered Discovery: Find devices by label, serial, or IP

 Key Files: